borisdev/cpal-llm-chain-demo/README.md

-# LLM CPAL chain & Project Planning as Code Demo App
+# LLM CPAL chain for project planning as code

 The CPAL chain is my code contribution to Langchain.

-Below is a conceptual overview and a demo application.
+Below is a conceptual overview of the CPAL chain and a small demo of how it can be used to build applications around the concept of "project planning as code".

 ## What is a Langchain chain?